The DVLA Register of Number Plate Suppliers

 There are some exceptions to the UK’s RNPS legislation, including:

-Please note that a motor trader who fits new plates to used vehicles to sell on is not exempted because the vehicle has been previously registered!
+Please note that a motor trader who fits new plates to used vehicles to sell on is not exempt because the vehicle has been previously registered!